-Alternative 3: Establish ACLs for Northern and Southern Zones for Atlantic migratory group king mackerel based on Options a-d below.
+Alternative 3: Establish quotas for Northern and Southern Zones for Atlantic migratory group king mackerel based on Options a-d below.
 The Northern Zone would include the EEZ off states from North Carolina north to New York.
 The Southern Zone would include the EEZ off South Carolina, Georgia, and the east coast of Florida.
-NMFS would monitor landings in both zones and close the EEZ of each zone when the respective ACL is reached.
+NMFS would monitor landings in both zones and close the EEZ of each zone when the respective quota is reached.

-Option a- Each zone ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 2007-2008 through 2011-2012.

-- Option b- Each zone ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 2002-03 through 2011-2012. - Option c Each zone ACL would be the Atlantic migratory group ACL times the average (50% of the proportion of landings from that zone 2002-2003 through 2011-2012 and 50% of the proportion of landings from that zone 2007-2008 through 2011-2012). - Option d Each zone ACL would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 1997-1998 through 2011-2012.
+- Option a: Each zone quota would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 2007/2008 through 2011/2012. - Preferred Option b: Each zone quota would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 2002/2003 through 2011/2012. - Option c: Each zone quota would be the Atlantic migratory group ACL times the average (50% of the proportion of landings from that zone 2002/2003 through 2011/2012 and 50% of the proportion of landings from that zone 2007/2008 through 2011/2012). - Option d: Each zone quota would be the Atlantic migratory group ACL times the average of the proportion of landings in that zone from 1997/1998 through 2011/2012.

-Alternative 4: Allow for transfer of quota between regions.
+Preferred Alternative 4: Allow for transfer of quota between regions.
 North Carolina and Florida would be designated as the coordinating states for any transfer request, in consultation with other states.

-Florida, in consultation with Georgia, South Carolina, and the Mid-Atlantic states, may request approval from the Regional Administrator to transfer part of the General Atlantic ACL to the North Carolina ACL.
+Florida, in consultation with Georgia, South Carolina, and the Mid-Atlantic states, may request approval from the NMFS Regional Administrator to transfer part of the General Atlantic quota to the North Carolina quota for the remainder of the fishing year.
 Requests for transfer must be made by letter signed by the principal state official with marine fishery management responsibility and expertise, or his/her previously named designee, for Florida, after consultation with all other states.
 The letter must certify that all pertinent state requirements have been met and identify the amount of quota to be transferred.

-North Carolina may request approval from the Regional Administrator to transfer part of the North Carolina ACL to the General Atlantic ACL.
+North Carolina may request approval from the NMFS Regional Administrator to transfer part of the North Carolina quota to the General Atlantic quota for the remainder of the fishing year.
 Requests for transfer must be made by letter signed by the principal state official with marine fishery management responsibility and expertise, or his/her previously named designee, for North Carolina.
 The letter must certify that all pertinent state requirements have been met and identify the amount of quota to be transferred.

-Florida, in consultation with Georgia and South Carolina, may request approval from the Regional Administrator to transfer part of the Southern Zone ACL to the Northern Zone ACL.
+Florida, in consultation with Georgia and South Carolina, may request approval from the NMFS Regional Administrator to transfer part of the Southern Zone quota to the Northern Zone quota for the remainder of the fishing year.
 Requests for transfer must be made by letter signed by the principal state official with marine fishery management responsibility and expertise, or his/her previously named designee, for Florida, after consultation with Georgia and South Carolina.
-The letter must certify that all pertinent state requirements have been met and identify the amount of ACL to be transferred.
+The letter must certify that all pertinent state requirements have been met and identify the amount of quota to be transferred.